 As larvae feed on the mesophyll tissue, they create extensive tunneling within the leaf.
 The width of these tunnels increases as the larvae grow.
 These mines cause direct damage by decreasing photosynthesis; as well, the puncture wounds provide an entryway for pathogenic infection.
 Leafminers are usually considered to be a secondary pest.
-The leaves of endive and escarole must be completely free of damage as this is the consumed portion of the crop.
-If a head is damaged by leafmining, or contaminated by leafminer pupae, the plant is unmarketable.
+The leaves of radicchio must be completely free of damage as this is the consumed portion of the crop.
+If a radicchio head is damaged by leafmining, or contaminated by leafminer pupae, the plant is unmarketable.
 Most leafminer damage, however, occurs at the seedling stage on the cotyledons.

 Sampling and Treatment Thresholds: It is important that the crop is monitored regularly for leaf mines, larvae and adult flies.
 The cotyledons and the first true leaves are the first to be mined.
 Mining is more visible on the undersurface of the leaf; thus both leaf surfaces must be viewed.
 Presence of leafminer parasites and parasitized mines should also be determined.
 Yellow sticky traps are a good method for measuring leafminer migration into a field, as well as, determining which species are present.
 It is important to accurately identify which species are present, because insecticide resistance has been documented for Liriomyza trifolii.
-University of Arizona guidelines recommend that prior to head formation, endive and escarole should be treated when populations have reached 1 active mine per leaf 21.
-After head formation, treatment should occur when populations reach 1 mine per leaf per 25 plants 21.
+University of Arizona guidelines recommend that prior to head formation, radicchio should be treated when populations have reached 1 active mine per leaf 19.
+After head formation, treatment should occur when populations reach 1 mine per leaf per 25 radicchio plants 19.

-Biological Control: Diglyphus, Opius and Chrysocharis

-genera of parasitic wasp are sometimes utilized to control leafminer populations.
+Biological Control: Diglyphus, Opius and Chrysocharis genera of parasitic wasp are sometimes utilized to control leafminer populations.
 Insecticides used to control noxious pests should be used with care because they can eliminate parasitic wasps causing a leafminer outbreak.

-Chemical Control: Diazinon and pyrethroids such as permethrin are commonly used chemistries to control L. sativae adults.
-Permethrin is ineffective against leafminer larvae.
-Neither diazinon nor permethrin are effective against L. trifolii.
-Spinosad is used for the control of both L. sativae and L. trifolii.
-Spinosad is the only chemistry available that provides control for L. trifolii.
-Insecticide resistance has been noted in L. trifolii populations, thus there is a need for a diversity of insecticides to allow for resistance management.
+Chemical Control: Pyrethroids such as permethrin are commonly used chemistries to control L. sativae adults.
+Permethrin is ineffective against leafminer larvae and has no efficacy against L. trifolii.
+Spinosad is used for the control of the larvae and adults of both L. sativae and L. trifolii.
+Spinosad is the only chemistry available that controls L. trifolii.
+Insecticide resistance has been noted in L. trifolii populations, thus there is a need for a diversity of insecticides to allow resistance management.

-Cultural Control: It is best to avoid planting near cotton, alfalfa and melon fields, as leafminers will migrate from these fields into an endive or escarole field.
+Cultural Control: It is best to avoid planting near cotton, alfalfa and melon fields, because leafminers will migrate from these fields into the radicchio field.
 A field that has a leafminer infestation should be disked immediately following harvest.